 Tonga Ridge, Mount Sawyer, and Mount Finn border Alpine Lakes Wilderness above Fisher Lake.
 The former overlooks Deception Creek Valley to the east.
-Then the latter marks the ridge’s western high point above Foss River.
+Meanwhile, the latter marks the ridge’s western high point above Foss River.

 See more trip photos here.